 The complaint was referred to me and I issued a provisional decision.
-I first explained the basis on which I would consider what was fair and reasonable in all the circumstances of the complain and the relevant considerations I am required to take into account.
+I first explained the basis on which I would consider what was fair and reasonable in all the circumstances of the complaint and the relevant considerations I am required to take into account.
 I explained why I considered the Principles for Business and various publications issued by the regulator to be relevant.
-I explained why I thought the complaint should be upheld and how Redswan should put things right.
+I explained why I thought the complaint should be upheld.